shenhuiying2017/azure-docs.es-es/articles/iot-suite/iot-suite-what-is-azure-iot.md

 <properties
- pageTitle="Soluciones de Azure para EL Internet de las cosas | Microsoft Azure" description="Descripción general de IoT en Azure que incluye la arquitectura de una solución de ejemplo y cómo se relaciona con el Conjunto de aplicaciones de IoT de Azure y las soluciones preconfiguradas" services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Suite, and preconfigured solutions" services="" suite="iot-suite" documentationCenter=""